 - Ensure compliance and adjust: Compare against local stormwater and environmental regulations.
 Adjust detention, restrict discharge, or add treatment features as needed.

 All of these steps become easier to tackle when you have a good computer-aided design tool.
-Of course, we use InfoDrainage when designing, but you do not need the software to follow along with this video.
+Of course, we use InfoDrainage when designing, but you do not need the software to accomplish all of these steps.

 Go deeper into sustainable drainage design